nerd/nərd/informalnoun

 - Mark J. Farnham, Author

-If you are interested in being a theology nerd, please contact Pastor Kevin Zufall ASAP so that we can properly prepare for your nerdiness.
-If you want to get a head start on the class, please download the first chapter of the book, Every Believer Confident, below.
+If you are interested in being a theology nerd, please join us on Tuesday at 6 PM.
+If you would like you can download the first chapter of the book, Every Believer Confident, below.

 Call/Text: 724-614-6171